 Call GuidanceResources® at 888-999-6768 to sign up for and to complete one of the following approved tobacco cessation programs:

-Note: If you or a covered spouse/partner would like to meet the tobacco cessation program requirements described above to avoid paying the tobacco-user contribution, but can’t, call GuidanceResources® at 888-999-6768.
+Note: If you or a covered spouse/domestic partner would like to meet the tobacco cessation program requirements described above to avoid paying the tobacco-user contribution, but can’t, call GuidanceResources® at 888-999-6768.
 Counselors will work with you (and with your doctor, if you wish) to find an appropriate wellness program for your health status.